erc7579/erc7579-implementation/erc.md

 #### Fallback Handlers

-Fallback handlers MUST implement the `IModule` interface.
+Fallback handlers MUST implement the `IModule` interface and have module type id: `3`.

 Fallback handlers that implement sensitive functions require authorization control, MUST NOT rely on `msg.sender` for authorization control.
 Authorization control MUST use ERC-2771 checks to validate, that the `_msgSender() == msg.sender`.